Matching With Pre-Existing Binding Agreements: The Agreeable Core: Model

-There is a \textit{status quo} match $\rema$.
-The status quo match limits the set of matches we consider to the set of matches we consider to those satisfying the following: \begin{definition} Match $\mat$ is \textit{individually rational} if $\mat \wpref_\Age \rema$. \end{definition} The interpretation is that if agent $\age$ prefers $\rema(\age)$ to $\mat(\age)$, then $\age$ can demand the status quo match $\rema$.
+There is an \textit{initial} match $\rema$.
+The initial match limits the set of matches I consider to the set of matches I consider to those satisfying the following: \begin{definition} Match $\mat$ is \textit{individually rational} if $\mat \wpref_\Age \rema$. \end{definition} The interpretation is that if an agent prefers their initial match $\rema$ to the proposed match $\mat$, they retain the right to demand $\rema$, as it represents an enforceable agreement.